Frequently Asked Questions for Parker Performing Arts School

 How will the performing arts be taught to each student at each level?

-Students in full day K and grades 1-4 will be exposed to a variety of performing arts courses to cultivate foundational skills in each of the performing arts disciplines offered at PPAS.
-The arts classes for these grade levels with be vocal music, instrumental music, dance and theatre.
-Visual arts and tumbling will be offered as “specials” in a rotation.
+Students in grades 1-4 will be exposed to a variety of performing arts courses, called "Encores", to cultivate foundation skills in each of the performing arts disciplines offered at PPA.
+The Encore classes for these grade levels consist of music, dance, theater, tumbling, and art.
+Kindergarten students experience a variety of the arts in their classrooms.

-Students in grades 5-8 will be allowed to select performing arts classes as electives, allowing them to specialize in the arts discipline(s) of their choice.
+Students in grades 5-8 select performing arts classes as Electives, allowing them to specialize in the arts discipline(s) of their choice.
 More specialized courses will be available for these grade levels, as well as advanced options in each artistic discipline.

 Will PPA charge tuition?

-No. Parker Performing Arts School will be a tuition-free public charter school within the Douglas County School District.
+No. Parker Performing Arts School is a tuition-free public charter school within the Douglas County School District.
 The school will be funded with per pupil revenue (PPR) from public tax dollars, and will not charge tuition.
-1/2 day kindergarten has no fee or tuition.
-However, full day kindergarten will have a fee of $450 per month for 10 months of the year, or we will offer a 10% discount if $4050 is paid in full one time in August of the school year.

 What is an Intent to Enroll?